GSA/digitalgov.gov/content/news/2024/05/2024-05-29-risk-communications-crisis-communications-and-community-engagement-summit.md

 source_url: https://www.fema.gov/event/risk-communications-crisis-communications-and-community-engagement-summit
 source: fcc
 date: 2024-05-29
-title: Risk communications crisis communications and community engagement summit
+title: "Risk communications, crisis communications, and community engagement summit"
-deck: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting Risk Communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C., (onsite and virtual).
+deck: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting risk communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C. (onsite and virtual).
 This one-day event brings together cross-sector leaders to share tools, insights, and strategies for improving community responses to all-hazards challenges and the climate crisis.
 Attendees will focus on culturally competent communications, behavior change strategies, and enhancing incident response practices.
-summary: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting Risk Communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C., (onsite and virtual).
+summary: The Federal Emergency Management Agency (FEMA), alongside co-sponsors, is hosting risk communications, crisis communications, and community engagement summit at the National Academy of Sciences in Washington, D.C.
+  (onsite and virtual).
 This one-day event brings together cross-sector leaders to share tools, insights, and strategies for improving community responses to all-hazards challenges and the climate crisis.
 Attendees will focus on